Every day we’re faced with situations out on the road where if our brakes didn’t work as intended, we’d be in serious trouble.

 There are many components to a modern disc braking system, including a master cylinder, brake pads, a caliper, and a rotor.

 Once you press the brake pedal, the master cylinder sends pressurized brake fluid to the caliper.
-The caliper squeezes the pads against the rotor, creating friction and slowing wheel rotation.
+The caliper compresses the pads against the rotor, generating friction and slowing wheel rotation.

 The system operates like this: the brake pedal is directly connected to what’s recognized as a pushrod.
 When you step on the brake pedal, it pushes the pushrod further into the sealed master cylinder.
 Inside the master cylinder are two pistons and two springs, which the pushrod presses against.

 Attached to it is a reservoir filled with brake fluid, which floods the master cylinder via small ports.
-These ports are regularly closed, but when the pushrod is pressed against the pistons and springs, it causes them to open, allowing fluid in.
+These ports are normally closed, but when the pushrod is pressed against the pistons and springs, it causes them to open, allowing liquid in.

 The fluid then gets sent through the brake lines to the calipers, allowing them to carry on the braking process.
-Once you release the brake pedal, the springs return to their regular position.
+Once you release the brake pedal, the springs return to their normal position.

 Signs It’s Time To Replace Or Repair Your Master Cylinder